got-lambda/junebot/README.md

 - Fix initial world
 - Fix initial player position
 - Fix tests
-- Do not send the whole world, just neighbourhood
 - Better random walls
 - Use refs to update the world